richsalz/trust-store-comparison/README.md

 # trust-store-comparison

 No makefile, nothing to compile.
-Just some shell and python scripts.
+Just some shell and python3 scripts.

 If you run this script on, say, a Linux host, but want to view the generated files somewhere else, make sure to copy `*.html` and `*.js`